Featured image for Enter Into the Joy of Your Lord: Knowing the Heart of the Bridegroom

 A brother named T. Austin-Sparks once said, "The joy of the Lord is having a people, be it ever so small, so despised, so weak, nevertheless, whose heart is set upon that which is according to His heart."

 We also see this reality in the life of the elder son who remained in his father’s house, in the parable of the prodigal son.
 In this parable, the younger son said to his father that he wanted his share of the inheritance now.
-What the younger son was really saying was that all his father was good to him for was his inheritance, and that it was taking too long for him to pass away, so he wanted it now.
-This younger son took his share of the inheritance and squandered it utterly, losing everything.
+What the younger son was really saying was that all his father was good to him for was his inheritance, and that it was taking too long for him to die, so he wanted it now.
+This younger son took his share of the inheritance and squandered it, until everything was lost.
 He found himself without any possessions, hungering, and eating food intended for animals.
 The younger son remembered that even the servants in his father’s house had an abundance, and so he decided to return to his father and ask to be accepted back as a servant.

 While all of this was going on, the father held hope in his heart that one day his son would return home.
 He would look in the distance, hoping that one day he would see his son on the horizon.
 When the son finally returned, the father saw him from far off and ran to embrace him.
 He put a robe on him, a ring on his finger, and sandals on his feet.
 He had his servants slaughter the fatted calf, for it was cause to celebrate.